snosenzo/p5-experiments/canvassketch/sketches/hatch-fill.md

 ### Ribbons

 I'd been doing some sketches of line-filled ribbons and was getting excited at the prospect.
 I was able to adapt an old, 'physics-based' ribbon sketch from a year & a half ago to create the outline of the ribbon.
+I like that the shapes have a flow to them but the form itself is a little to hard for me to control withouth reworking the ribbon.
+I think it would look really nice if I could use/make an actual bezier ribbon.

+### Noise Lines In box

+Thought it might be interesting to have some layered noise lines in a rectangle, but didn't like it as much as i thought i would once i printed it out.
+I think I did a good job at crafting the wave itself.
+I think it looks pretty ocean-y.
+Defintily could use the technique of applying a noise vector multiple times to create this kind of noise wave again.
+I'm interested in maybe seeing what it would look like when applied to different polylines.
+This is the first kind of vector (svg) vertex, shader that i've really dipped my hands in i guess.
+Excited at the possibilities of it.

+## Next Possibilities:

+- apply the noise vertex 'shader' that I'm made to different shapes (ellipsoids)
+  - explore creating and filling shapes at each iteration of the deformation?
+- make a function that applies a function to a line (startLoc, endLoc) to warp the points between one and the other -